Alvor1991/PP4-Physio/TESTING.md

 ## Accessibility

 Lighthouse in Chrome DevTools was used to confirm that the colors and fonts used throughout the website are easy to read and accessible.
-See the reports below:

 ### Lighthouse Reports